JeffReeves/substruct/README.md

 ## Components

-The project consists of five modular compontents:
+The project consists of three major compontents:
-- **Server** for network booting x86_64 and aarch64 hardware.
-- **Recon OS** for gathering information about the hardware of a system.
+- **substruct** which comprises three sub components:
     - **Database** for storing hardware and deployment information.
     - **API** for managing the information in the database.
     - **Web UI** for interacting with the API in a user-friendly way.
+- **substruct-server** for network booting x86_64 and aarch64 hardware.
+- **substruct-os** for gathering information about the hardware of a system.

 ## Goals